uNetworking/SuperCereal/README.md

 <div align="center"><img src="al.jpg" /></div>

 SuperCereal is a simple and efficient JSON serializing library for Go.
 Unlike many other "fast" serializers, it doesn't make use of intermediate (hash) maps or "documents".
 Instead it immediately dumps to a pre-allocated buffer, whatever data you add as you add it.
-JSON is emitted in chunks of data as the pre-allocated buffer fills up.
+JSON is emitted in chunks of bytes in a streaming fashion.
+Because of this SuperCereal runs a lot faster and with way less memory usage compared to solutions with intermediate documents (such as RapidJSON).

 ### Overview
 ```go